Rishiyada/secretsource/README.md

 * Login the Computer, Name CapciRDP PW 666666 ( You can change name, password If you want. )
 * Quick Note: While using GRDP you dont have to create many accounts like NGROK.
 Just repeat the same process on same gmail account.

+* Note: If you're going to steal my repo at least don't remove the credits part and give me credits for making automated setup for teohook.

 ## Credits:
 > Don't know who was the original creator, I just edited it and made it still useable in 2021.
 So, credit goes to whoever created this.